odoare/BiRR/readme.md

 ## Info

-BiRR (and its ambisonic sister AmbiRR) are room simulators that accurately emulate the sound produced by a monophonic and omnidirectionnal source perceived by a listener in a rectangular (2D) or parallelepipedic (3D) room.
+BiRR (and her ambisonic sister AmbiRR) are room simulators that accurately emulate the sound produced by a monophonic and omnidirectionnal source perceived by a listener in a rectangular (2D) or parallelepipedic (3D) room.

-User can control $(x,y,z)$ dimensions of the room, and position of source and listener in the room.
-The orientation of the listener can also be adjusted.
+User can control $(x,y,z)$ dimensions of the room, and position of source and listeners in the room.
+The head azimuth of the listener can also be adjusted.
 Wall properties are adjusted with two or three parameters:

 - Wall absorbtion : a coefficient between 0 an 1, representing a reflection coefficient.
 The acoustic wave amplitude is multiplied by this coefficient at each wall rebound.
 Higher values produce a shorter reverb.